kptdev/kpt/docs/design-docs/08-package-variant.md

 updated content.
 By including the PackageVariant name, we enable chains of PackageVariants to add functions, so long as the user is careful about their choice of resource names and avoids conflicts.

+If the controller is unable to modify the Pipeline for some reason, this is considered an error and should prevent generation of the Draft.
+This will result in the condition `Ready` being set to `False`.

 #### Configuration Injection Details